siddhantgoel/tornado-sqlalchemy/docs/index.rst

     >>> factory = make_session_factory(database_url)
     >>> my_app = Application(handlers, session_factory=factory)

-Add the `SessionMixin` to your request handlers, which makes the `make_session` available in the GET/POST/... methods you're defining.
-And to run database queries in the background, use the `as_future` function to wrap the SQLAlchemy Query_ into a Future_ object, which you can `yield` on to get the result.
+Add the :code:`SessionMixin` to your request handlers, which makes the :code:`make_session` available in the GET/POST/... methods you're defining.
+And to run database queries in the background, use the :code:`as_future` function to wrap the SQLAlchemy Query_ into a Future_ object, which you can :code:`yield` on to get the result.

 .. code-block:: python